 I was advised to hike the Bright Angel Trail on my day in the Grand Canyon.
 This trail into the canyon is steep yet maintained and not that hard at first sight.
 However be extremely cautious as the hike down is easy (you are still fresh and not too tired) but going back up is much harder, as you will be hiking in the sun and heat most of the time.
 It’s recommended that you do not go beyond Indian Gardens, which was also the spot I used as my turnaround point.

 The Bright Angel Trail is nice (not gorgeous though) but only for people who know their own abilities.
 Many tourists didn’t know hiking etiquette, as in not giving people up the right of way or just blocking the trail completely with their family.
-Once again I was pretty annoyed by all the tourists, those carrying no water and wearing flipflops.
+Just bear in mind that the Grand Canyon receives a lot of tourists and that it’ll be busy most of the time.
 I wasn’t surprised to find out that more than 250 people need to be rescued from the Grand Canyon each year because they have overestimated their abilities.

 More information about the trail and where to find water can be found here on the US National Park website.